GC-210 is the Fast&Furious road on Canary Islands

 GC-210 Road

-Is GC-210 road on Canary Islands challenging?
+Is the GC-210 road on the Canary Islands challenging?

 It’s a very small and scenic road.
 The drive offers great views and a little adventure.
 To drive the road without stopping will take most people between 1 and 1.5 hours.
-This lunar road offers stunning views of 2 reservoir dams: Presa Caidero de la Niña and Presa del Parralillo.
+This lunar road offers stunning views of two reservoir dams: Presa Caidero de la Niña and Presa del Parralillo.

 Where was Fast & Furious 6 filmed?